As part of choosing the materials and design for your new Stylecraft staircase, it’s important to find the ultimate balustrade.

 Also from 1 June 2016, frameless glass barriers (no interlinking top rail) must be constructed from laminated toughened or laminated heat-strengthened safety glass with a stiff interlayer designed to retain glass and prevent collapse, if broken.
 The stiff interlayer must be capable of preventing collapse in the event of a breakage of both panes of glass.

 If you want to achieve the fully frameless look for your balustrades, we will specify the SentryGlas design in your quote.
+The image below illustrates the special layer that makes this glass so strong.

 Once you’ve decided on the best balustrade for you, it’s time to think about handrails.
 As above, toughened glass will require a structural top rail whereas SentryGlas can have a totally separate handrail.